Recent Posts

 Sustainable banking - What’s next?

 As the push for sustainability in business and net-zero grows across the globe, the demand for going green has hit the financial sector also.
 The banking and financial services industry (BFSI) needs to walk the talk in terms of sustainability initiatives and demonstrate commitment to green goals.
+Banking sustainability is now a critical focus area for the industry.

-Sustainable banking involves strategic planning and execution of banking operations and business activities while taking into consideration the environmental, social and governance (ESG) impact.
+Banking sustainability involves strategic planning and execution of banking operations and business activities while taking into consideration the environmental, social and governance (ESG) impact.
 Banks stand to play a major role in achieving the United Nations’ Sustainable Development Goals (SDG).
 Banks and financial institutions can support the quest for net-zero with finance offers, loans and investment schemes for green projects, thus lending a hand to individuals and companies that are treading the path to sustainable development.
 Internally, banks can incorporate sustainable banking practices in their operations, human resources, and management of physical assets.
 Banks that demonstrate commitment and act on internal and external sustainability initiatives will ultimately have competitive advantage.

 The sustainability imperative